realworldocaml/book/book/imperative-programming/README.md

 marked as such.
-The second field, `buckets`, is immutable but contains an array, which is itself a mutable data structure. [fields/mutability of]{.idx} The remaining fields contain the functions that provide the ability to compute hash values and check keys for equiality.
+The second field, `buckets`, is immutable but contains an array, which is itself a mutable data structure. [fields/mutability of]{.idx} The remaining fields contain the functions for hashing and equality checking.

 Now we'll start putting together the basic functions for manipulating a dictionary: